Bankhead National Forest — The Land of a Thousand Waterfalls

 About Bankhead National Forest

-The William B. Bankhead National Forest spans over 180,000 acres across the Cumberland Plateau region of North Alabama.
-Known as “The Land of a Thousand Waterfalls,” the forest features dramatic sandstone canyons, pristine streams, old-growth forests, limestone bluffs, and lush canyons that make it one of the most scenic natural areas in the southeastern United States.
+The William B. Bankhead National Forest spans more than 180,000 acres across the Cumberland Plateau of north Alabama, primarily within Winston and Lawrence Counties near Double Springs.
+Known as the “Land of a Thousand Waterfalls,” the forest is celebrated for its dramatic sandstone canyons, pristine streams, limestone bluffs, and dense hardwood forests, making it one of the most scenic natural landscapes in the southeastern United States.

 Natural Features